Thursday, November 26, 2020

 Varhi led them forward for a couple minutes more, when Cyial suddenly grasped his right shoulder hard.
 “Stop.”
 He ordered, his voice tense.

 Varhi watched as Cyial slowly scanned his eyes around in a general direction, northwest, he believed, so he turned to look there.
-“I see it, there.”
+“I feel it, there.”
 Cyial said, pointing a finger in front of Varhi, who followed the direction of it.
 “Spriggan…?”

 Varhi narrowed his eyes slightly and took a single step closer.
 He hated these things.
 Even when it was being pointed out to him, he couldn’t notice right away, but the mushrooms were usually a dead giveaway if they weren't blocked by all the trees and brush.